StevenWingett/FastQ-Screen/fastq_screen_documentation.md

 FastQ Screen Options Summary
 ============================
+ **add_genome \<text\> :**  Edits the file 'fastq_screen.conf' (in the folder where this script is saved) to add a new genome.
+Specify the additional genome as a comma separated list: 'Database name','Genome path and basename','Notes'

 **aligner \<func\> :**  Specify the aligner to use for the mapping.
 Valid arguments are 'bowtie', bowtie2' (default) or 'bwa'.
 Bowtie maps with parameters -k 2, Bowtie 2 with parameters -k 2 --very-fast-local and BWA with mem -a.
 Local aligners such as BWA or Bowtie2 will be better at detecting the origin of chimeric reads.

 **bisulfite :**  Process bisulfite libraries.
 Bismark runs in non-directional mode.
 The path to the bisulfite aligner (Bismark) may be specified in the configuration file.
 Either conventional or bisulfite libraries may be processed, but not both simultaneously.
 The --bisulfite option cannot be used in conjunction with --bwa.